minetest-mods/minetest-mods.github.io/README.md

+---
-# Manifest of the Minetest-Mods team and Mod content.
+title: Manifest of the Minetest-Mods team and Mod content
+layout: default
+---

 This document describes the organization and requirements of the Minetest-Mods team, it's goal and regulations.